 Allied Media Projects seeks a Development Associate to join our team to support the critical work of fundraising and sustainability.

-We are looking for a Development Associate who is interested in growing their fundraising skills and passionate about the work of generating resources to support art, media, and technology projects working for social change.
-The Development Associate will receive dedicated training and support from AMP’s Executive Director to develop skills in grantwriting and program design.
+We are looking for a Development Associate who is passionate about the work of generating resources to support art, media, and technology projects working for social change.
+This position is a shared position between Allied Media Projects and 18 Million Rising (18MR), a sponsored project of AMP.
+The Development Associate will work in a team with AMP’s current Development Associate, AMP’s Executive Director, and 18MR’s Executive Director.

 This position is full time and based in Detroit, Michigan.
-The deadline to apply is at Midnight EST. The target start date for this position is August 15, 2016.
+To apply, please send a cover letter, resume, and two writing samples to email@example.com no later than .
+The target start date for this position is .

 About the Development Associate Position